AndrewRussellNet/FNA-Template/README.md

 Using the CreateTemplate tool
 -----------------------------

-Use the CreateTemplate tool to create new versions of the FNATemplate (NOTE: Including any local modifications).
+Use the CreateTemplate tool to create new versions of the FNATemplate project (NOTE: Including any local modifications).
 This is easier than copying the files and fixing up names and GUIDs by hand.

 The command line is: